momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Entity Review

-Lumper's entity review tool that will point out entities that are not supported by Momentum, or should always be replaced with a different entity.
+Lumper's entity review tool will point out entities that are not supported by Momentum, or should be replaced with a different entity.

-If an entity is marked as **Invalid** or **Warning** it'll generally have comments explaining issues and what to replace it with.
-Invalid entities **must** be replaced or removed, while warnings are just suggestions -- but don't ignore them!
+If an entity is marked as **Invalid** or **Warning**, it will generally have comments explaining the issue and what to replace it with.
+Invalid entities **must** be replaced or removed, while warnings are suggestions that are worth reviewing.

-Pressing the "Edit" button on the right side of an entity in the Entity Review page takes you to the Entity Editor, and filters by just that entity.
+Pressing the "Edit" button on the right side of an entity in the Entity Review page takes you to the Entity Editor, and filters the list by that entity's classname.
 If you're not sure of the entity's purpose, teleporting in-game using [Game Sync](#game-sync) is helpful.
 You can also press the **VDC Reference** button on a page for that entity to see its docs on the Valve wiki.
-And if in doubt please, ask in the _#map-porting_ channel on Discord!
+And if in doubt, please ask for help in the _#map-porting_ channel on Discord!

 ## In-game Entity Modifications